RiemaruKarurosu/ZeroTier-GTK/README.md

 ## Download & Install

-Don't try to download it, it won't work at all.
+Don't try to download it.

 ## How to contribute